-The Women’s and Children’s Hospital provides this service 7 days a week from 1:00pm to 8.30pm.
-This service is staffed by highly skilled paediatric emergency nurses and Doctors who will assess your child and provide advice or referral to an appropriate service for ongoing care.
+The Women’s and Children’s Hospital provides this service 7 days a week from 9am to 9pm.
+This service is staffed by highly skilled paediatric emergency Nurses and Doctors who will assess your child and provide advice or referral to an appropriate service for ongoing care.
 For more information: https://www.wch.sa.gov.au/emergencies/virtual-urgent-care

-Doctors at this Practice do not use email communication with patients.
-Doctors do use encrypted electronic communication between other medical specialists, which ensures confidentiality for your information.
+Doctors at this Practice do not use email for communication with patients.
+Doctors do communicate with other Specialists using an encrypted communication system, which ensures confidentiality of your information.

 If you would like to speak with your Doctor please make an appointment.
 This includes referral and script renewals, and any paperwork or medical form requests.

-Our Practice Nurses are full of information and resources.
-They can provide advice and care for acute and chronic illnesses.
+Our Practice Nurses can provide advice and care for acute and chronic illnesses.
 They are well equipped at handling queries and liaising with Doctors if needed.

 We thank you for your patience and understanding.
-You are welcome to phone Reception to check how your Doctor is running closer to your appointment time.
+You are welcome to phone Reception to check how your Doctor is running for time, closer to your appointment time.

 Suggestions and feedback are very welcome at Adelaide Health Care.
 You can do this in one of the following ways: